 Does your current bank offer helpful apps, secure online banking and telephone support?
 Is there a local branch you can pop into?

 Some banks have a strong reputation for dealing with customers.
 By switching provider, you may find you get a better service.

-The Current Account Switch Service has a seven-day switch guarantee.
-This means your new bank must arrange for all your existing outgoing payments, such as Direct Debits, and incoming payments, such as your salary, to be transferred to your new account within seven working days.
+The Current Account Switch Service has a 7 working day switch guarantee.
+This means your new bank must arrange to transfer your:

 All you need to do is agree to the ‘Current Account Switch Agreement’ and the ‘Current Account Closure Instruction’.

 In the unlikely event that anything goes wrong with the switch, your new bank will refund you if you’re left out of pocket.

 Some people are put off switching current accounts because they think it will damage their credit rating.
 Switching won’t impact your credit rating as long as you repay any outstanding overdraft on your old account.

 If there are any issues with payments as part of the switching process, your new bank will correct them and make sure your credit rating isn’t affected.